marindeveloper/Undertale-Reset-Tool/README.md

 # Undertale-Reset-Counter

 A Python tool that automatically monitors your UNDERTALE save folder to detect resets.
 A reset is counted when the save files are removed and then recreated.
+It also resets your save with a click of a button!

 This tool is designed mainly for speedrunners to keep track of actual resets during their runs.
 Note that in-game resets do not count unless the save files are deleted from the folder, so normal in-game resets won’t be detected.